On leveraging constrained smooth additive regression models for global optimization: Mixed-Integer Smoothing Surrogate Optimization with Constraints (MISSOC)

-MINLP methods solve surrogate problems like $(\tilde P)$.
-They could be classified as exact and heuristic: the former, which guarantee to provide a global optimum, are mainly based on solving relaxations obtained by convexifying/linearizing functions $g(\mathbf{x})$.
-We mention among the exact methods the spatial branch-and-bound and its variants, see, for example, \cite{belotti2009branching,ryoo-sahinidis-1996,sahinidis1996baron,Smith-Pantelides-1997,Tawarmalani-Sahinidis-2002,Tawarmalani-Sahinidis-2004}.
+Many existing MINLP algorithms rely on solving a problem~\eqref{sec:surr_problem:P} via a surrogate like \eqref{sec:surr_problem:tildeP}.
+These approaches can be classified in exact and heuristic methods.
+The former, which guarantee to provide a global optimum, are mainly based on solving relaxations obtained by convexifying/linearizing functions $g_m(\mathbf{x}),$ ${m\in C}$.
+Classical examples include spatial branch-and-bound and its variants, see, for example, \cite{belotti2009branching,ryoo-sahinidis-1996,sahinidis1996baron,Smith-Pantelides-1997,Tawarmalani-Sahinidis-2002,Tawarmalani-Sahinidis-2004}.
 Their drawbacks are that they can be time-consuming and cannot scale up to large instances.
 In contrast, heuristic algorithms aim to find a good-quality solution in a short amount of time.
-They are often based on solving surrogate problems which are restrictions or approximations of functions $g(\mathbf{x})$.
+They are often based on solving surrogate problems~\eqref{sec:surr_problem:tildeP} which are restrictions or approximations of~\eqref{sec:surr_problem:P}.
 In particular, piecewise linear approximations are widely used, see, for example, Section 5.1 of \cite{Belotti_Kirches_Leyffer_Linderoth_Luedtke_Mahajan_2013}.
-They can be written as MILP problems, i.e., they are MILP-representable.
-In this case, $C$ is the set of all the functions $g(\mathbf{x})$ that are nonlinear.
-Solving such surrogate problems is particularly interesting as exact methods for MILP problems, on average, perform and scale better than the ones for MINLPs.
+In these cases,~\eqref{sec:surr_problem:tildeP} can be written as MILPs, i.e., they are MILP-representable.
+In particular, $C$ is the subset of indices $m\in\{0,\ldots,M\}$ such that the functions $g_m(\mathbf{x})$ are nonlinear.
+Solving such surrogate problems is particularly interesting as exact methods for MILPs, on average, perform and scale better than the ones for MINLPs.
 Some recent papers propose to obtain MILP-representable surrogate problems via data-driven approaches like machine learning techniques, see, e.g., \cite{bertsimas2023global,bertsimas2025global}.
-In these papers as well, the set $C$ is the whole set of $g(\mathbf{x})$ which are nonlinear.
+In these papers as well, the set $C$ contains the indices of all nonlinear functions in~\eqref{sec:surr_problem:P}.